 6. The Elixery

-Elixery lipsticks are seriously to DIE for.
+Is lipstick toxic?
+Not if it comes from the Elixery!
+Their lipsticks are seriously to DIE for.
 Their colours are absolutely incredible, and their coverage is slightly sheer, hydrating and stays on for hours.
 Tempest and Karma are our two go-to shades for every day.
-Every single day!
-But there are loads more exotic shades too, like this trio below designed by Samantha Rei.
-Cannot live without this!
+Every.
+Single.
+Day!
+But there are loads more exotic shades too, like their trio of shades designed by Samantha Rei.
+We cannot live without this clean beauty brand!

 It’s incredible how some lipstick shades just seem to suit all skin tones, but Aria Pure Passion Plum is one of them.
 It kind of looks how your lips do, after you bite them a bit.
 Hynt Beauty specialises in makeup that’s free of all nasty chemicals, and their gorgeous lipstick collections are no exception.
 Peonies Please is another of their best selling shades, perfect for those with lighter, fairer skin.

-Lavera was one of the first all natural lipstick brands, and their years of experience comes through with their 100% natural Beautiful Lips Lipsticks.
+Is lipstick toxic?
+Not if it’s Lavera!
+This was one of the first all natural lipstick brands, and their years of experience comes through with their 100% natural Beautiful Lips Lipsticks.
 Rosewood Dream #12 lipstick is one of their top sellers, but all their shades saturate your pout with vivid intense colour.
-Rosewood is a deep rose, great for very day wear.
+Rosewood is a deep rose, great for everyday wear.
 All natural pigments are blended with organic flower extracts from roses, lime blossom and mallow to ensure these lippies taste and smell as great as they look.

-PHB’s lipstick range may contain fewer colours than some, but what they lack in quantity, PHB makes up for with their handmade lipstick’s quality.
-Packed with anti-aging oils and rich organic butters and infused with pure mineral pigments, these babies provide rich colour and deep texture.
-Like all the lipsticks in this list, they’re 100%, vegan and cruelty free.
+RMS’s vegan lipstick range may contain fewer colours than some, but what they lack in quantity, RMS makes up for with their handmade lipstick’s quality.
+Packed with anti-aging oils and rich organic butters and infused with pure mineral pigments, these babies provide deep texture and rich colour that’s 100% non-toxic.